binarymax/max.io/contents/articles/porting-numpy-to-torch/index.md

 When I started this project, I knew very little about neural networks, Python, and Lua.
 After reading Karpathy's excellent Char-RNN article, and diving into the original code from Oxford ML class, I was intrigued and wanted to learn more.
 Several articles later I found IAmTrask's brilliant articles and knew that it was finally time to dive in.
 The Oxford code and other examples are all in Torch, and the Numpy code from IAmTrask has some key differences in how the libraries and languages work.
 I've captured my process here, for those who are interested in any area of the above.
 As I started from scratch I hope this can prove useful to others who get stuck or need guidance.

+---

+##Intro

-Undertaking this seemingly small project has proven incredibly difficult and rewarding, considering the nature of not only the languages and libraries, but the complexity of neural networks themselves (not to mention needing a personal refresher course in Matrix mathematics).
+Undertaking this seemingly small project has proven incredibly difficult and rewarding, considering the nature of not only the languages and libraries, but the complexity of neural networks themselves (not to mention needing a wikipedia refresher course in Matrix mathematics).
 Also, it should be obvious that I am not suddenly an expert in these domains.
 While what I have written below may seem straightforward, it is only after much reading, trial and error, coffee, and help from the friendly folks in the Torch community that I have finally become somewhat confident these examples.
-Therefore, if you see any errors or suggestions - please feel free to reach out!
+Therefore, if you see any errors or have suggestions - please feel free to reach out to me @binarymax

+Note: this is a direct map of Numpy operations to Torch operations, without using Torch's nn module.
+As I continue my studies, I will post some more examples using the nn module approach.

 ---